MeatPopsicle/proxboard/README.md

 - Action bar to easily manage / access the node:

-    - Start / Stop / Restart (confirmation if running)
+    - Start / Restart / Shutdown / Stop (confirmation if running)

     - Connect to web address, or SSH